 The Be.CULTOUR methodology is based on four phases: Exploration, Strategy definition, Solutions co-development, and solutions prototyping.
-The 16 mirror ecosystems can be involved and learn from all of them.
-The second discussion was around what parts of the project methodology are more interesting for them to plan the peer-learning programme accordingly.
+The 16 mirror ecosystems can be involved, and learn from all of them.
+The second discussion wasaboutd what parts of the project methodology is more interesting for them to plan the peer-learning programme accordingly.